Clinton-Davis/focus_fitness/README.md

 Once the workout is selected, you will be redirected to the workout.
 Its a center-block design which displays the title and the context of the work out.
 Below this is a video play which will fit the size of the user's display.
+The video files itself is Not stored in the Focus Fitnesses database they are linked with a url from a video hosting server.
+Focus fitness uses Cloudinary
+To add a video:
+Make a Cloudinary account
+Upload the video
+Once it is uploaded a video url is given
+In the Focus admin section click on workouts in the Programs section Click ‘Add new’
+Fill out the form adding the url.

 <details>
 <summary>Workouts WireFrame(Click for image)</summary>